-Link to strategy (Impact) What do we need to do?
-(Objectives) Year) Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year Year (Measures of success outputs & outcomes) (iiiipaot) 22 23 24 25 Strategies 1-7 PBS Outcome 1 Program 1 Develop and implement an IT strategy that enables flexible, seamless working via cloud Х X X X Independent of on Premises hardware by 30 June 2023 IT supports flexible work including remote locations Strategy 4 PBS Outcome 1 Program 1 Deliverables 12, KPIs 5, Continuous digital communications improvements to enhance stakeholder experience and engagement Х Х X Х Plan to be monitored for additional improvement over coming financial years.
+Link to strategy What do we need to do?
+(Objectives) Ye ar (Measures of success outputs & outcomes) (Impact) 22 23 24 25 Strategies 1-7 PBS Outcome 1 Program 1 Develop and implement an IT strategy that enables flexible, seamless working via cloud Х X X Х Independent of on Premises hardware by 30 June 2023 IT supports flexible work including remote locations Strategy 4 PBS Outcome 1 Program 1 Deliverables 12, KPIs 5, Continuous digital communications improvements to enhance stakeholder experience and engagement Х Х Х Х Plan to be monitored for additional improvement over coming financial years.
 Development of new standards portal to improve user access by 30 June 2023